 Authoritarian parents have high expectations of their children, with rules that they expect their children to follow unconditionally.
 At the same time, though, they provide very little in the way of feedback and nurturance and harshly punish any mistakes, said Dupre.
 They tend to have lots of regulations and micromanage almost every aspect of their children's lives, valuing discipline over fun.

 "Research suggests that authoritarian parenting is more of a negative style of parenting as compared to other parenting styles.
-This style of parenting has been associated with a variety of negative child outcomes, including associating obedience and success with love, exhibiting aggressive behavior outside the home, being fearful or overly shy around others, having difficulty in social situations due to a lack of social competence, suffering from depression and anxiety, and struggling with self-control," she said.
+This style of parenting has been associated with a variety of negative child outcomes, including associating obedience and success with love, exhibiting aggressive behaviour outside the home, being fearful or overly shy around others, having difficulty in social situations due to a lack of social competence, suffering from depression and anxiety, and struggling with self-control," she said.

-One of the most interesting aspects of the findings was how widespread the negative effects of workplace incivility were, especially given that, unlike extreme acts of aggression and violence, these behaviors are generally considered to be low-intensity deviant behaviors, according to Dionisi.
+One of the most interesting aspects of the findings was how widespread the negative effects of workplace incivility were, especially given that, unlike extreme acts of aggression and violence, these behaviours are generally considered to be low-intensity deviant behaviours, according to Dionisi.
 "This is a form of mistreatment that many likely dismiss as non-effectual.
 It's unpleasant, it's frustrating, but it may boil down to one seeing a coworker behaving as a jerk.
-Our findings, however, suggest that this low-intensity behavior can actually erode one's sense of parental competence, and as a result, may also be harming one's children in a vicarious way."
+Our findings, however, suggest that this low-intensity behaviour can actually erode one's sense of parental competence, and as a result, may also be harming one's children in a vicarious way."

 Dionisi and Dupre hope that providing evidence that what happens at work influences the way people parent will provide the impetus for organisations to better understand and control a form of workplace mistreatment that may sometimes not be taken seriously.